 INTERNAL CODE: Sperry communications terminals and other I/O units can employ a 6-bit Fieldata code or standard ASCII code.
 The 1100 processors are not code-sensitive and can manipulate data in 6-bit, 9-bit, 12-bit, or 18-bit codes.

 MAIN STORAGE

-STORAGE TYPE: N-channel MOS.
-Memory housed in the processor cabinet uses 16K-bit chips; the newer external memory uses 64K-bit chips.
+STORAGE TYPE: N-channel MOS using 64K-bit chips.
+Memory is housed in the processor cabinet.

 CAPACITY: See Table 1.